- As low as $414/Night

 - Approximately 1250 square feet

 Savor all the Grandiose Strand has to offer when you stay at this 3-bedroom, 2-bathroom oceanfront vacation rental in Myrtle Beach.
-Take in striking ocean vistas throughout the condo or from the double private balcony as you drink your morning coffee.
+Take in impressive ocean vistas throughout the condo or from the double private balcony as you drink your morning coffee.
 Appreciate HEATED outdoor and indoor pools!
-Venture down to savor the lazy river, hot tubs, exercise center, or on-site restaurant and bar!
+Venture down to appreciate the lazy river, hot tubs, exercise center, or on-site restaurant and bar!
 Check out close by Broadway at the Beach, walk the Myrtle Beach Boardwalk, or grab a bite at one of the 1,500 eateries on Restaurant Row!

 About the Area